telmatiemi/getting_and_cleaning_data_course_project/README.md

 Getting and Cleaning Data course project

-This repository contains two files.
+This repository contains three files.
 They are described below.

 run_analysis.R file: